absmach/magistrala-docs/docs/user-guide/profile-management/users.md

 ### Password

 The **Password** tab focuses on security.
-Users can change their password by entering their current password, followed by the new password (which MUST pass verification) and its confirmation.
+Users can change their password by entering their current password, followed by the new password (which **must** pass verification) and its confirmation.
-> **Note:** After updating the password, the current session will be terminated, requiring the user to log in again with the new credentials.

 ![Profile Tab 2](../../img/profile-management/jdoe-password-tab.png)